Acylindrical hyperbolicity and the centers of Artin groups that are not free of infinity: Reduced clique-cube complexes and actions on them

 \begin{definition} Let $L$ be a simplicial complex and $L'$ be a subcomplex of $L$. $L'$ is {\it full} if any simplex of $L$ whose vertices are in $L'$ is contained in $L'$. \end{definition}

-\begin{theorem}[for example \cite{SS}] Let $X$ be a finite dimensional CAT(0) cube complex and $W$ be a connected subcomplex.
+\begin{theorem}[see, e.g., \cite{SS}] Let $X$ be a finite dimensional CAT(0) cube complex and $W$ be a connected subcomplex.
 Then $W$ is convex in $X$ if and only if for every vertex $v$ of $W$, the link $L'$ of $v$ in $W$ is a full subcomplex of the link $L$ of $v$ in $X$. \end{theorem}